-Willkommen! – I am a Gliese Fellow at the Astronomisches Rechen-Institut of the University of Heidelberg.
-I received my Ph.D. in 2012 from the Australian National University's Mount Stromlo Observatory.
-My research interests are broadly centred around identifying and characterising the youngest stars in the Solar neighbourhood.
-By studying these nearby stars I hope to better understand:
+Willkommen! – I am a Gliese Postdoctoral Fellow at the Astronomisches Rechen-Institut of the University of Heidelberg, Germany, where I started in 2013.
+My research interests are broadly centred around identifying and characterising some of the youngest stars in the solar neighbourhood.
+These nearby young stars are an ideal laboratory for studying, among other things:

-how the dusty disks around young stars evolve; and
+How the dusty disks around young stars evolve

 …for a more technical description of my work, see my research page.